python-websockets/websockets/docs/design.rst

-While the opening handshake is asymmetrical — the client sends an HTTP Upgrade request and the server replies with an HTTP Switching Protocols response — ``websockets`` aims at keepping the implementation of both sides consistent with one another.
+While the opening handshake is asymmetrical — the client sends an HTTP Upgrade request and the server replies with an HTTP Switching Protocols response — ``websockets`` aims at keeping the implementation of both sides consistent with one another.

 On the client side, :meth:`~client.WebSocketClientProtocol.handshake()`: